activist-org/activist/README.md

 Organizations will eventually have the following features:

-### Application
+### Apply to join

 All organizations have to apply to join activist.
-The application process is the way that the community transparently expands, with the support for applications from organizations already on the platform serving to verify those who want to join.
+The application process is the way that the community transparently expands, with the support from organizations already on the platform serving to verify those who want to join.

 ### Working Groups

-Working groups allow organizations to organize themselves into smaller teams for specific purposes.
+Working groups will allow organizations to organize themselves into smaller teams for specific purposes.

+### Communications

+Organizations will be able to send out communications to their members (announcements) and supporters (statements).

 ### Tasks

 Tasks are all the things that organizations need to do, which will be able to be organized in lists and kanban boards.
-Tasks can themselves be [events](#events).
+Tasks can themselves be events (see below).

-### Communications

-Organizations will be able to send out communications to their members (announcements) and supporters (statements).

 ## Events [`⇧`](#contents)

 Events are where things happen on activist.
-They are organized by [issue](#issues) and [level](#levels), with the former being the focus of the event, and the latter being the kind of participation that people attending should expect.
+They are organized by movements and levels, with the former being the focus of the event, and the latter being the kind of participation that people attending should expect (see below).

-### Levels

-Activism levels are the kind of involvement for the event, with each being a necessary component to progress within a given issue:

-- Act
-- Learn

-Coloration is used to easily delineate the level of a particular event, with blue being for learning, green being for supporting, and red being for acting.

 ## Movements [`⇧`](#contents)